ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 }
 ```

-The state parameter combines:

-- CSRF token for request forgery protection
-- Nonce ID to validate ID token authenticity
-- Base64URL encoding for URL safety
-- Returned unchanged by Google for validation

-This setup ensures secure token handling while maintaining a clean authentication flow.

 ### Handling OAuth2 Callback

-After Google authenticates the user, it sends the response back to our application.
-The `/auth/authorized` endpoint processes this response, supporting both form_post and query modes.
+Google returns the user’s authentication data via the `/auth/authorized` endpoint.
+This endpoint supports two modes:

-#### Form Post Mode
+#### Form Post Mode(Recommended)

-This mode is recommended for its enhanced security.
-Here, Google returns the authorization code and state as body of the response, then a javascript code automatically send them as a POST body to the callback endpoint:
+Google sends the authorization code and state in the POST body using the javascript returned to the browser:

 ```rust
 async fn post_authorized(